-Uncontained water vapor will spread throughout the building primarily by convective air flows and, to a lesser degree, by diffusion.
+Uncontained water vapor will spread throughout the building primarily by convective airflows and, to a lesser degree, by diffusion.

-Fog and condensation occur when the water partial pressure exceeds the equilibrium vapor pressure, which is dependent on the local temperature.
+Fog and condensation occur when the water partial pressure exceeds the saturation partial pressure at that same temperature.
 The local temperature is a function of the heat gain or loss.